sadityakumar9211/foundry-stablecoin/README.md

 # Rusty-DNS
 > This project is under completed

-> Most recent functionality -> Created a recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to authoratative-nameserver for that domain) and returns the result.
+> Final Functionality -> Created a recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to authoratative-nameserver for that domain) and returns the result.

 ## Getting Started
 1. Clone this repository